IncludeOS

-IncludeOS is a minimal, open source, unikernel operating system for cloud services and IoT.
+IncludeOS is a minimal, open source, unikernel operating system for cloud services and IoT, developed by Alf Walla and Andreas Åkesson.
 IncludeOS allows users to run C++ applications in the cloud without any operating system.
-IncludeOS adds operating system functionality to an application allowing oneself to create a 'virtual machine' for an application.

-IncludeOS applications boot in tens of milliseconds and require only a few megabytes of disk and memory.
+IncludeOS runs on virtual machines like Linux KVM, and VMWare ESXi/Fusion.

+IncludeOS applications boot in about 300 ms. On Solo5/uKVM from IBM Research, boot times as low as 10 milliseconds are possible.

 Architecture

 The minimalist architecture of IncludeOS means that it does not have any virtual memory space.
-In turn, therefore, there is no concept of system calls nor user space.
+In turn, therefore, there is no concept of either system calls or user space.